 Boomingville: This Danish brand brings you a collection of natural and rustic plant holders.
 The selection will include woven bamboo plant holders standing on little legs plus rattan and seagrass plant holders.
-They will also have a large range of stoneware pots decorated with earthy glazes.
+They will also have an extensive range of stoneware pots decorated with earthy glazes.
 You can buy Bloomingville products from the Amara website.

 Buy Indoor Plant Holders Products

 To find out more about these designers/brands and to buy the products, see the websites below.

 Duck Ceramics Link: Duck Ceramics

 Lindy Bartletta Ceramics Link: Lindy Bartletta Ceramics